 T-0, ignition and liftoff at 1:16 p.m.
 EST of the SpaceX Falcon 9 rocket and Dragon spacecraft, setting off on the company’s 16th mission to deliver supplies, equipment and science materials to the International Space Station.
 The vehicle is quickly climbing away from Space Launch Complex 40 at Cape Canaveral Air Force Station in Florida.

 The countdown continues toward liftoff at 1:16 p.m.
 EST, an instantaneous launch window,10 minutes from now.
 During this time, the Falcon 9’s engines will be chilled to condition them for launch, the flight computer will run its prelaunch checks and the rocket’s propellant tanks will be brought to flight pressure.
 Finally, the SpaceX Launch Director will verify “go for launch.”

 About three minutes prior to launch, the gantry-like strongback support structure will be lowered away from the rocket.
 The terminal countdown begins at T-30 seconds.

-Good morning from Kennedy Space Center in Florida.
-A SpaceX Falcon 9 rocket and Dragon spacecraft stand ready for liftoff at Space Launch Complex 40 at Cape Canaveral Air Force Station.
-Launch is targeted for 10:36 a.m.
+Hello and good afternoon from NASA’s Kennedy Space Center in Florida.
+It’s a beautiful, sunny day on the space coast.
+A SpaceX Falcon 9 rocket and Dragon spacecraft stand ready for liftoff, at Space Launch Complex 40 at Cape Canaveral Air Force Station.
+Launch is targeted for 1:16 p.m.
 EST today, with an instantaneous launch window.